LivePersonInc/lpabcsdk/LPABCSDK.framework/README.md

 ### Implicit Event Callback

-Some consumer actions can trigger an implicit SDE flow (eg. a new conversation starts).
+Some consumer actions can trigger an implicit event flow (eg. a new conversation starts).
 If you would like to send an SDE upon one of these events triggering, you can do so by implenting the `implicitEventClosure` method.

 ```
         lpabcsdk.implicitEventClosure = { implicitEventCallbackType in